 Staff- The City has moved forward in adopting a Strategic Plan regarding Pomona homelessness.
-The Strategic Plan is called A Way Home.
+The Strategic Plan is called a way home.

-In October 2013, we went to Council regarding the situation of homelessness.
-At that point, staff provided a 10-year look back, 2003 to 2013 as to what has been done with homelessness; such what the counts looked like, the programs that were in place, and made recommendations.
+In October 2013 we went to Council regarding the situation of homelessness, at that point staff provided a 10 year look back 2003 to 2013 as to what has been done with homelessness such what the counts looked like, the programs that were in place and made recommendations.

-The recommendations were that we do a forum where we go to the community and talk about homelessness, and that was accomplished in August, 2015.
+The recommendations were that we do a forum where we go to the community and talk about homeless and that was accomplished in August 2015.
 As a result, there was a homeless advisory committee which reflected the areas of concern.
-In 2016, City Council held a study session regarding everything that occurred in 2013 and 2016.
-The Homeless Advisory Committee met for a year and provided a recommendation that provided a strategic plan, which was brought to City Council.
-The Homeless Advisory Committee was key to the Strategic Plan, and was convened under Pomona's Promise.
-The attendance of the committee reflected the community, residents, homeless individuals, business owners, community, educational institutions, elected official or those representing and faith-based organizations.
-The goal of the Housing Advisory Committee was to make the following list of recommendations: Housing facilities, programs, community perception, public relations and public policy.
+In 2016 City Council held a study session regarding everything that occurred in 2013 and 2016.
+The homeless advisory committee met for a year and provided recommendation that provided a strategic plan, which was brought to City Council.
+The Homeless Advisory was key to the strategic plan, and was convened under Pomona's Promise.
+The attendance of the committee reflected the community, residents, homeless individuals, business owners, community, educational institutions, elected official or those representing and faith based organizations.
+The goal of the Housing Advisory committee was to make the following list of recommendations: Housing facilities, programs, community perception, public relations and public policy.